Angelikabeloz/electricity-demand-thesis/README.md

 ### Key Insights:
 While this model shows **strong predictive performance** (as evident in the plots), the lagged demand variable absorbs much of the variation in the outcome.
 As a result, the model **does not accurately isolate the causal effect** of price on demand.
 Therefore, it is **better suited for forecasting** rather than causal analysis of price responsiveness.

+## Folder: `visualisation`

+This folder contains the notebook `visualisation.ipynb`, which produces all key figures used in the thesis.
+The visualizations include:

+- Comparison plots with confidence intervals across different model specifications
+- Predicted vs. actual demand plots
+- Feature importance charts
+- Regression results on smart meter rollout and demand elasticity